lcmd-epfl/MORESIM/README.rst

 		conda deactivate mymoresim
 Concerning now the different baselined and ML corrections, you should install them independently, depending on what type fo simulations you would like to perform.
-	a- DFTB: ensure that the dftb+ executable is in your bin b- XTB: ensure that the xtb executable is in your bin c- qml: install the qml package within your python environment d- pynnp: compile N2P2 with the pynnp module, and export your library in your PATH e- deepmd: either install it using conda, or compile deepmd with shared libraries and export it in your PATH
+	-a DFTB: ensure that the dftb+ executable is in your bin -b XTB: ensure that the xtb executable is in your bin -c qml: install the qml package within your python environment -d pynnp: compile N2P2 with the pynnp module, and export your library in your PATH -e deepmd: install it using conda, or compile deepmd with shared libraries and export it in your PATH

 Example